rmattson1008/inside-outside-alg/README.md

 # Inside-Outside algorithm for PCFG
 An implementation of the canonical algorithm (cite) using numpy for rapid calculation.

-text input -> fitted pcfg output

-TODO
+Work in progress.
+Tasks left:

+- Functionality
    - Test cases for EM and Chart edge cases

 - Management

-    - requirements.txt
+    - requirements
-    - should be much better documentation
     - input arg manager

 - Additions
     - show parse
-    - maybe handle bad user input, catch gracefully
+    - maybe handle bad user input
-    - more variation in user inputs
+    - handle more variation in user input

-________
-Testing

-This repo contains a few small files to use test existing functions.
-The toy PCFG is a caonical example borrowed from [link to repo].

-________
-Installation
-Todo - requirements.txt

 ________